ladroid/Mathelogos/README.md

 result = Just 5 >>= \x -> return (x * 2)
 ```

-## Contributing

-Contributions are absolutely, positively welcome and encouraged!
-Contributions
-come in many forms.
-You could:

-  1. Submit a feature request or bug report as an [issue].
-  2. Ask for improved documentation as an [issue].
-  3. Comment on issues that require feedback.
-  4. Contribute code via [pull requests].

-[issue]:
-[pull requests]:

 ## License

 Mathelogos is licensed under Apache license version 2.0.
 See [LICENSE](LICENSE) file.